Updated on September 13, 2023

 What Is an HSA?

 A Health Savings Account (HSA) is a tax-exempt bank account you can use to pay for certain out-of-pocket medical expenses.
 To qualify for an HSA, you must enroll in a high-deductible health plan.
-You may be able to open an account through your employer if they offer the option.
-Otherwise, you can sign up on your own if you are eligible for an HSA.

 Once you open an HSA, the IRS allows you to set aside a certain amount of money in your HSA per year.
 The contribution limits may fluctuate from year to year, so be sure to check with the IRS before funding your account.
+For 2023, you can contribute up to $3,850 for individual coverage or $7,750 for family coverage in your HSA.

 Benefits of HSAs